moleculerjs/site/source/docs/0.13/moleculer-cli.md

 #### Creating Custom Templates

-Moleculer templates consist of a intialization definition file and a template directory.
+Moleculer templates consist of a `meta.js` file and a `template` directory.

 ##### `meta.js`

+The `meta.js` file exports a function that returns an object defining the Moleculer CLI init interface.
+The function takes a parameter `values` that gives access to external values passed in from the CLI.
+The object has several keys which are explained below.

 The `questions` property is an array of objects defining the questions asked in the init process.
 These objects are [Inquirer.js objects](https://github.com/SBoudrias/Inquirer.js#objects).
 Data collected here is stored in the Metalsmith `metadata` object.